opensvc/docs.opensvc.com/source/agent.scheduler.rst

 Scheduler Behaviour
 ===================

-The agent postinstall configures a system's scheduler job at a 1 minute period executing the :cmd:`nodemgr schedulers` command.
-This action runs the OpenSVC agent scheduler for the node and each service.

 For each task, the scheduler determines if the current time meets the task's schedule definition constraints.
 If all constraints are met, the task action is run in a subprocess and the last run timestamp is updated.

 The schedule definition constraints are expressed as allowed timeranges and minimum period.
 Example: In ``00:00-02:00@121``, the timerange is from midnight to 2am, the period is 121 minutes.
 Multiple ``<timerange>@<period>`` can be defined with the syntax ``["00:00-02:00@121", "12:00-14:00@121"]``